OpenGVLab/DragGAN/README.md

 pip install -r requirements.txt
 ```

-Lanuch the Gradio demo
+Launch the Gradio demo

 ```
 python gradio_app.py
 ```

-> If you have any issuse for downloading the checkpoint, you could manually download it from [here](https://huggingface.co/aaronb/StyleGAN2/tree/main) and put it into the folder `checkpoints`.
+> If you have any issue for downloading the checkpoint, you could manually download it from [here](https://huggingface.co/aaronb/StyleGAN2/tree/main) and put it into the folder `checkpoints`.

 ## Acknowledgement